Listed in: Philosophy, as PHIL-310

 We will be concerned to see whether there is anything to be said in a principled way about right and wrong.
 The core of the course will be an examination of three central traditions in ethical philosophy in the West, typified by Aristotle, Immanuel Kant, and John Stuart Mill.
 We will also look at contemporary discussions of the relation between the demands of morality and those personal obligations that spring from friendships, as well as recent views about the nature of personal welfare.

-Requisite: One course in Philosophy or consent of the instructor.
+Requisite: One course in PHIL or consent of the instructor.
+Priority is given to Amherst College students.
 Limited to 25 students.
 Spring semester.
-Professor Hasan.
+Professors Hasan.

 If Overenrolled: Priority will be given to majors.